clear-code/lua-web-driver/docs/reference/firefox.md

 * `options.post_request_timeout`: Specify timeout of HTTP POST request.
 Default is `60` second.
 * `options.delete_request_timeout`: Specify timeout of HTTP DELETE request.
 Default is `60` second.
 * `options.http_request_timeout`: Specify timeout of HTTP GET and HTTP POST, HTTP DELETE request.
 Default is `60` second.
+* `options.headless`: Specify whether start the Firefox with the headless mode or not.
+Default is `true`.
+  * If this option is `true`, start the Firefox with the headless mode.
 * `options.args`: Specify options of the Firefox with a table.
 The default value is `{ "-headless" }`.

 Example: